tgerarden/aem2850/content/schedule/_index.md

 - Do readings listed on the content page before Tuesday
 - Tuesday: come to class
-- Wednedsday: submit reflection on canvas by 11:59pm (starting with Week 2)
+- Wednesday: submit reflection on canvas by 11:59pm (starting with Week 2)
 - Thursday: come to class, where we will work through examples
 - Work on the lab before the next Tuesday's class, attending office hours as needed
 - Monday: submit lab on canvas by 11:59pm